 One of the oldest schools in Manila is also one of the most popular—maybe because it houses a lot of ghosts.
 One of its students, John*, has had his fair share of goosebumps.
 Rumors say there’s a white lady dwelling in one particular AVR, so he and his gang went ghost hunting when they were assigned in that room for an activity.

 The health center in that same school was believed to be a restaurant in the 1930s.
-Rumors say that one time, a nurse at a 10 p.m. duty had a strange encounter.
+Rumors say that one time, a nurse on a 10 p.m. duty had a strange encounter.
 The nurse rode the elevator of the health center with an old man.
 As they reached the third floor, the nurse saw a kid running towards the elevator—and without hesitation, closed the elevator shut before the kid could even get in.

 Of course, the old man asked the nurse why she did that.
 The nurse told him that the kid was wearing a red tag, a mark signifying that this person has died in the hospital.
 The kid was actually a ghost.